jrrickerson/adventofcode2020/README.md

 To run the solutions:

 Each solution is written as both a module and a script.
-Simply run each Python file on the command line or via the IDE tool of your choice (i.e. `python python/day001.py`).
+Simply run each Python file on the command line or via the IDE tool of your choice (i.e. `python -m python.day001`).
 Note that some solutions may potentially require parameters passed on the command line and will be documented as such.